mika-littor/CGM-in-Mice-Analysis/README.md

 ## Files
 ### [FILE: supplementary_file](supplementary_file.py)
 Add the supplementary file to your working directory (see Setup).
-It contains code that is necessary for creating plots.
+It contains code that is necessary for creating any of the plots.
 ### [FILE: multiple_plots_raw](multiple_plots_raw.py)
-This file creates a plot that represents the "raw" data recorded on a single mouse.
+Creating a plot that shows the "raw" data recorded on a single mouse.
 Each day that was recorded appears as a single colored line on the plot.
-The x-axis holds the time from 00:00 to 24:00, and the y-axis holds the glucose levels.
+The x-axis represents the time from 00:00 to 24:00, and the y-axis the glucose levels measured.
 ### [FILE: plot_single_mouse_avg](plot_single_mouse_avg.py)
+Creating a plot that shows the mean glucose levels measured on a single mouse during the time of recording.
+The x-axis represents the time from 00:00 to 24:00, and the y-axis the glucose levels measured.

+sliding window + error bar
 ### [FILE: plot_single_mouse_std](plot_single_mouse_std.py)
+Creating a plot
 ### [FILE: plot_all_mice_avg](plot_all_mice_avg.py)
+Creating a plot